ALBruzos/ALBruzos.github.io/_pages/media.md

 Others
 ====
 **Official invitation to the regional government**.
-Meeting with the President of Xunta de Galicia (Alberto Núñez Feijóo) and the Minister of Economy, Business and Innovation (Francisco Conde López). *(19/02/2020)* [See the official picture here](https://twitter.com/FeijooGalicia/status/1230144864978898944)
+Meeting with the President of Xunta de Galicia (Alberto Núñez Feijóo) and the Minister of Economy, Business and Innovation (Francisco Conde López). *(19/02/2020)* [Official picture](https://twitter.com/FeijooGalicia/status/1230144864978898944)

 [Back to CV](https://albruzos.github.io/cv/)